-The Company assesses at each financial position date whether there is objective evidence that a financial asset or a group of financial assets is impaired.
-If required, impairment, or any reversal thereof, is charged /released to the statement of comprehensive income.
+The Company assesses at each financial reporting date whether there is objective evidence that a financial asset or a group of financial assets carried at amortised cost is impaired.
+If required, impairment, or any reversal thereof, is charged/released to the statement of comprehensive income.